hmc-cs121-admin/git-pm-workflow/activity.md

     Create an organization to own the new project.
     Use the "+" in the top right corner on GitHub and select "New Organization".
 Add all team members to the organization.
+    (Team members will receive an invitation to join.)

 (2) Create official upstream repository in organization